LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 for this modest sample game, but it has its own distinct quirky mood and is playable and winnable.

-The game differs from classic roguelikes as follows:
+The game differs from classic roguelikes in a few ways:

 * player manually controls each member of his squad, though often the best tactics is to scout with only one character (a classic roguelike feel)